How to Be Car Free…

 3. Nearby Downtown

-Mission Santa Barbara, located at 2201 Laguna Street at the corner of East Los Olivos Street, is open daily from 9:00am-5:00pm except Easter, Thanksgiving and Christmas.
-There is an admission fee for the tour & museum. - The “Queen of the Missions” offers docent and self-led tours of this famous landmark including the chapel, cemetery and gardens. www.sbmission.org
+Mission Santa Barbara, located at 2201 Laguna Street at the corner of East Los Olivos Street, is open daily (except Easter, Thanksgiving and Christmas) from 9:00am-4:30pm.
+There is an admission fee for the tour & museum.
+The “Queen of the Missions” offers docent and self-led tours of this famous landmark including the chapel, cemetery and gardens. www.sbmission.org

 The Santa Barbara Museum of Natural History, 2259 Puesta del Sol Road, is just north of the Mission.
 Marked with a giant whale skeleton at the entrance, this museum is an excellent stop for families with exhibits featuring mammals, birds, fish, reptiles and geology, and creekside grounds to explore.
 Open daily except holidays.
 Admission fee. www.sbnature.org

-The Santa Barbara Botanic Garden, 1212 Mission Canyon Road, is accessible via MTD Bus Line 22 on Saturday and Sunday.
-The Garden is open daily with amazing exhibits including the Toad House natural sculpture plus five miles of trails through forests and plant life on 65 acres of only California native species.
+The Santa Barbara Botanic Garden, 1212 Mission Canyon Road, is open daily with amazing exhibits plus five miles of trails through forests and plant life on 65 acres of only California native species.
 Admission fee. http://www.sbbg.org

 To view and download maps of these areas, see our exclusive Santa Barbara Car Free Map.